steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Let's use my [SVG AI Helper](svg-ai-helper.html).
 This workflow enables you to drop a SVG and describe what you want to happen.
 It combines it with special code instructions that can be pasted into a AI chat window.
 The AI is instructed to produce

-Here's the prompt I used to animate this SVG
+Here's the prompt used to animate this SVG

 ```
 There's an API for the International Space Station at http://api.open-notify.org/iss-now.json